a-duke/a-duke.github.io/_posts/2023-02-20-selections.md

 ## What is the selection operation?
 The selection operational in relational algebra is a unary operator that selects (for lack of better terms) attributes from a relation that meets specified criteria.

-It is a pretty straightforward operation, but to put it in readable English: selection is essentially an operation that picks certain rows within a database.
+It is a pretty straightvforward operation, but to put it in readable English: selection is essentially an operation that picks certain rows within a database.
 Still confused?
 Look at the animation below to see what I’m talking about:
 [ANIMATION RENDER]